gustavoleitao/query-api/README.md

 ## How to use

 Add Map Parameter at Controller to collect all request parameters.
-After that, you need to create instance of QuerySpecification passing the parameters, like this:
+After that, you need to create instance of QuerySpecification passing this parameters to Repository, like this:

 ```java
 @RestController